Rynholec

 Rynholec is a municipality and village in Rakovník District in the Central Bohemian Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Etymology

 The name was probably derived from the personal name Ryn(h)olt.

 Geography

 Rynholec is located about 14 km northeast of Rakovník, 12 km west of Kladno and 31 km west of Prague.
 It lies on the border between the Džbán range and Křivoklát Highlands.
 The highest point is at 505 m above sea level.

 History

 The first written mention of Rynholec is from 1330.
 The village was founded in the 13th or at the beginning of the 14th century.
-Until 1466, the owners of Rynholec often changed and included various lower noblemen.
-From 1466, the village was ruled by the Martinic family as a part of the Smečno estate.
+Until 1466, the owners of Rynholec often changed and included various lesser noblemen.
+From 1466, the village was ruled by the Martinic family as part of the Smečno estate.

 Economy

 In the western part of the municipality is a fire clay quarry.
 Extraction and processing of this material began here in 1908.